prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 After Predicatepushdown optimizer the flow will invoke existing JdbcComputePushdown optimizer and it will pushdown the overall join criteria to the additional predicates.

-After all optimization the PlanNode will pass to the Jdbc to create the final join query.
-The final join query is prepared at the connector level using the Querybulder.
-We will explain the specific implementation in the low level design session.
+After all optimization the PlanNode will pass to the presto-base-jdbc module to create the final join query.
+The final join query is prepared at the connector level using the Querybuilder.
+It is explained in the low level design [here](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#low-level-design).

 ## Join query pushdown in presto Jdbc datasource

-Presto validate Join operation (PlanNode) spec to perform join pushdown.
+Presto validate Join operation (PlanNode) specifications to perform join pushdown.
 The specifics for the supported pushdown of table joins varies for each data source, and therefore for each connector.
 However, there are some generic conditions that must be met in order for a join to be pushed down in jdbc connector

-1) Join operation should be able to process by the Jdbc connector.
+1) Join operation should be able to processed by the Jdbc connector.

-Presto Jdbc connector could process almost every Join operation except presto   functions and operators.
+Presto Jdbc connector will process almost every Join operation except presto functions and operators.

-When we use some aggregate, math operation or datatype conversion along with join query it is converted to presto functions and apply to Join operation.
-For any join query which create intermediate presto function cannot  handle by the connector and hence not pushing down.
+When we use some aggregate, math operations or datatype conversion along with join query it is converted to presto functions and apply to Join operation.
+Any join query which creates intermediate presto function, cannot be handled by the connector and hence will not be pushed down.

 | No | Condition which create presto function                   | SQL Query                                                         |